Secondary Faculty: 12 September 2025

 The College prioritises academic/ tuition time.
 Failure to comply will ultimately compromise a learner's academic performance.

 We ask for your cooperation in not arranging activities and appointments during school hours.
-Should disruption of the school day be beyond your control, e.g. appointments with a specialists, we ask that you inform the grade head timeously in order for us to make the necessary academic arrangements.
+Should disruption of the school day be beyond your control, e.g., appointments with a specialist, we ask that you inform the grade head timeously in order for us to make the necessary academic arrangements.
 There is no such thing as a "free" lesson.
 In the event of an educator being absent, a substitute educator is provided and work is set for that lesson.

 Learners should be at school every day until at least the end of the academic day, including until after assembly on a Friday.